OpenLMIS/openlmis-referencedata/demo-data/README.md

   * zone: Southern Region
   * this is the home facility for the _devadmin_ user

 There are also 2 inactive facilities, FAC003 and FAC004.
+FAC003 is the supplying facility for the Essential Meds program with the supervisory node N2/EM Approval point.

 ## Geographic Levels and Zones